 Though you will be required to show proof of departure when arriving at the airport.
 This is because many people travel to Thailand for work and end up overstaying.
 Alternatively, in the past, it has been a popular place to do visa runs to neighboring countries and then your 30 days stay restarts.
 Though in recent years these rules have changed where you can only stay 90 days in any 6 month period.

 If you do not have proof of onward travel many travelers use such services as Onward Ticket.
 The company books a legitimate ticket in your name and cancels it after a certain period.
 You just need to pay a small service charge.
 This provides you with an actual ticket for proof of onward travel.
 I have used them before, but remember you still need to leave the country within 30 days of arriving.
 Though this is the perfect amount of time for my 3 week Thailand itinerary!

 Best Time To Travel Thailand

 The high season in Thailand is between November and March when the weather is at its best throughout the country.
 This is also known as the dry season, with minimal rain and clear days.
-During this period, there is an influx of tourists as people come to visit and as a result accommodation prices increase.
+During this period, there is an influx of tourists as people come to visit and as a result, accommodation prices increase.
 Just be aware that the start of the year is also the burning season which brings poor air quality in certain areas of Thailand, so make sure to research Northern Areas such as when to go to Chiang Mai before booking.